Python notes - XML and HTML

 You can now also ask for the bytestring as it was in the source document.

-(does this vary with parser?)
+(does this vary with parser you ask for?)

 getting attributes, alternatives